-Navigating the world of dietary supplements is overwhelming.
-Are taking daily multivitamins necessary?
+Look, we get it: Navigating the world of dietary supplements is overwhelming.
+Are daily multivitamins necessary?
 What’s a probiotic?
-Should you really be popping turmeric pills like everyone else?
+And should you really be popping turmeric pills like everyone else?

-Although whole food should be the first line of reaping vitamins, minerals, and other nutrients, some supplements can offer a serious boost to your health and wellbeing.
+Here's the skinny: Although whole foods should be the first line of reaping vitamins, minerals, and other nutrients, some supplements can offer a serious boost to your health and wellbeing.

-When choosing a supplement, look for a product that has a third party certification verifying the supplement’s quality such as NSF International, Consumer Lab, or United States Pharmacopeia.
-Or, head to a reputable health food store (such as Whole Foods Market or Pharmaca) that has a knowledgeable practitioner or employee on staff.
+And once you've gotten your doctor's OK, do your research!
+Look for a product that has a third-party certification verifying the supplement’s quality, such as NSF International, Consumer Lab, or United States Pharmacopeia.
+Or, head to a reputable health food store (such as Whole Foods Market or Pharmaca) that has a knowledgeable practitioner or employee on staff, and ask for help.

 From the Organic Authority Files